Experts increasingly contemplate end of smoking

 —Tobacco companies, once considered impervious to legal attack, have suffered some huge defeats in court.
 Perhaps the biggest was the 1998 settlement of a case brought by more than 40 states demanding compensation for the costs of treating smoking-related illnesses.
 Big Tobacco agreed to pay about $200 billion and curtail marketing of cigarettes to youths.

 —Retailing of cigarettes is changing, too.
-CVS Caremark, the second-largest U.S. pharmacy chain, announced last week it will stop selling at its more than 7,600 drugstores.
+CVS Caremark, the second-largest U.S. pharmacy chain, announced last week it will stop selling tobacco products at its more than 7,600 drugstores.
 The company said it made the decision in a bid to focus more on providing health care, but medical and public health leaders predicted pressure will increase on companies like Walgreen Co. and Wal-Mart Stores Inc. to follow suit.

 "I do think, in another few years, that pharmacies selling cigarettes will look as anachronistic" as old cigarette ads featuring physician endorsements look today, said CDC Director Dr. Tom Frieden.